ElementAstro/atom-docs/src/content/docs/en/system/crash_quotes.md

 ---
-title: Atom System Crash Quotes Library Documentation
+title: System Crash Quotes
-description: Detailed documentation for the Quote and QuoteManager classes in the atom::system namespace, including methods for managing, displaying, and manipulating quotes in crash reports.
+description: Detailed for the Quote and QuoteManager classes in the atom::system namespace, including methods for managing, displaying, and manipulating quotes in crash reports.
 ---

-# Atom System Crash Quotes Library Documentation

-This document provides a detailed explanation of the `Quote` and `QuoteManager` classes available in the `atom::system` namespace for managing quotes in crash reports.

 ## Table of Contents